 Learn The Basics of .htaccess

-Learn the key basics of .htaccess such as customizing error pages, managing redirects, implementing password protection, enabling cache and expire headers, restricting user access by IP and files.
+Learn the key basics of .htaccess, such as customizing error pages, managing redirects, implementing password protection, enabling cache and expire headers, and restricting user access by IP and files.

 Basics of .htaccess